-The early to mid-90s was filled with discussions about the age classifications of video games.
+The early to mid-90s were filled with discussions about the age classifications of video games.
 It wasn’t driven so much by who should be playing certain games, but rather who shouldn’t.
 Games that had content in them that was inappropriate for children eventually got marked as such by the ESRB, but what got left out of that conversation, and is still lacking to this day is a game being specifically recommended for a particular age group.
-The Twisted Tales of Spike McFang is an RPG that came out before the ESRB rating system, but in spite of that, it feels like it was made specifically for young children.
+The Twisted Tales of Spike McFang is an RPG that came out before the ESRB rating system, but despite that that, it feels like it was made specifically for young children.

 The Role You Play

 You play as the titular Spike McFang, the prince and eventual successor to the Dracuman kingdom.
 Spike starts off in training before learning to become a potential savior to his country of Vladamasco and has to learn how to jump over obstacles, attack enemies with his cape and throw his hat at distant enemies.
 He can also acquire cards that he can use to activate special abilities that help him navigate around obstacles, damage enemies, and transport him back to safety.
 He can also purchase more powerful hats that move in different patterns and leave trails of glitter that do more damage to enemies.

 As Spike begins his training camp on Fighter Island, he is told by his friend Camelia that General Von Hesler’s army has taken over the land of Vladamasco and his parents and her mother are missing.
 With Camelia and Spike’s kingdom’s crumbling and being invaded by monsters, it is up to Spike and his friends to rally together and learn how to fight off the new threat to their world.